martinjc/martinjc.com/src/blog/posts/2020-08-21-wcp-and-lejog-data-analysis.md

 title: WCP and LEJOG data analysis
 ---

 Since this whole lockdown thing happened, I've hit the running hard.
-Since the start of March I've run about 600km, which, to add some context is about 200km more than I ran in the whole of 2019.
+Since the start of March I've run about 600km, which is about 200km more than I ran in the whole of 2019.
 I'm using running as stress relief, and there's a lot of stress around, so there's a lot of running to be done.

 While I'm running so much, and partly as a motivator to ensure I don't slack off and stop running I thought I should enter some virtual events.
 I found the events I needed in the Wales Coast Path (WCP) and Lands End to John 'O Groats (LEJOG) virtual runs being put on by [EndToEnd running](https://endtoend.run/).
 In these events you have a year to 'virtually' run the length of the Wales Coast Path (870 miles) or from Lands End to John 'O Groats (874 miles).